Accenture/EcoSonar/README.md

 - MongoDB database
 - Private network: protects the data stored in the database and makes it only accessible to the specified services.
 - Subnet associated with the private network: connection between the database and the API
-- Vault: store the password to access the database from the API and credentials used to audits pages requiring authentication
+- Password Manager: store the password to access the database from the API and credentials used to audits pages requiring authentication

 <a name="configuration"></a>
 ## EcoSonar Configuration

-For both folders `EcoSonar-API` and `EcoSonar-Sonarqube`, you will find two README.md to get more details on specific details about Ecosonar configuration.
+To setup the EcoSonar-API, follow the instructions available here: https://github.com/Accenture/EcoSonar/blob/main/EcoSonar-API/README.md

+For EcoSonar Sonarqube plugin : https://github.com/Accenture/EcoSonar/blob/main/EcoSonar-SonarQube/README.md

 <a name="ecocode-config"></a>
 ## Ecocode Configuration

-For specific details on Ecocode, please look at their Github repository : https://github.com/green-code-initiative/ecoCode.
+For specific details on Ecocode, please look at their GitHub repository: https://github.com/green-code-initiative/ecoCode .
 You will find here https://github.com/Accenture/EcoSonar/tree/main/EcoSonar-SonarQube/ecocode the EcoCode Sonarqube plugin that needs to be imported into your Sonarqube instance.
-To install plugins, you can follow the same instructions provided for EcoSonar plugin https://github.com/Accenture/EcoSonar/tree/main/EcoSonar-SonarQube#install-sonarqube-plugin and copy/paste the 3 jar files into the same `extensions/plugins/` folder.
+To install plugins, you can follow the same instructions provided for EcoSonar Sonarqube plugin https://github.com/Accenture/EcoSonar/tree/main/EcoSonar-SonarQube#install-sonarqube-plugins and copy/paste the 3 jar files into the same `extensions/plugins/` folder.

 When using Sonarqube as code analysis, a default Quality Profile is set up for each language.
-If you want to use EcoCode rules related to ecodesign, you will have to :
+If you want to use EcoCode rules related to eco-design, you will have to:
 - create a new Quality Profile based on the default one : click on the Setting icon for the languge you wish to extend and then Click on `Extend` and create the new Quality Profile

 ![EcoSonar Quality Profile Creation](./images/java-quality-profile.webp)